 - Attend a lecture.

-- Go to a new museum (San Francisco has some good ones).
+- Go to a new museum (San Francisco and Memphis have some good ones).

 - Go see a new movie—or stream these ’90s favorites.